dattas/smartthings_radio_thermostat/README.md

 smartthings_radio_thermostat
 ============================

-Allow smartthings to talk to a radio thermostat device.
+Allow smartthings to talk to a radio thermostat device over your local wifi.
+This does not talk to the Radio Thermostat cloud!
 You must set the following types for your device:

 - Refresh